lemonviv/lemonviv.github.io/index.md

 ## News

+- **[Feb.
+2024]** Our vision paper about large language models from data management perspective is accepted by IEEE ICDE 2024.
 - **[Jan.
 2024]** I join the School of Information at Renmin University of China as an associate professor.
 - **[Dec.
 2023]** Our paper about data distribution leakage in cross-silo federated learning is accepted by IEEE TKDE.
 - **[Oct.
 2023]** Our paper about protecting label distribution in cross-silo federated learning is accepted by IEEE S&P 2024.